-MIAMI – Today in Aviation, the Boeing 747-8F made its first flight, successfully completing its high-speed and taxiing tests, in 2010.
+Today in Aviation, the Boeing 747-8F performed its maiden flight, successfully completing its high-speed and taxiing tests, in 2010.

 Boeing’s goal was to launch a 747X and a 747X Stretch, much more functional than any 747 in the -400X, -500X, -600X, and -700X versions.

 The Boeing 747X would have been 70.6 meters long, with a wingspan increased to 69.8 meters by adding a segment at the root.
 Maintaining the same 6.5-meter width of the fuselage and the same maximum height of 19.4 meters, the 747X could carry 430 passengers for an impressive 16,100 km (8700 NMI).

 As for the Boeing 747X Stretch, while maintaining the same wingspan, width, and height as the 747X fuselage, the length was increased to 80.2 meters, allowing it to carry up to 520 passengers for more than 14,400 km (7,800 NMI).

 Finally, two engines were planned: the Engine Alliance GP7200 (the engine of the A380) and the Rolls-Royce Trent 600.
 A cargo version was also planned for the 747X.

 After a series of rumors of a possible 747X series development program, Boeing announced in early 2004 that plans for a 747 Advanced had begun.
 Similar to the 747X, the Advanced series would use the technology tuned for the 787 DREAM)LINER to make the design more modern.
 On November 14, 2005, Boeing announced that it was launching the production of the 747 Advanced under the name 747-8.